UMass-LIDS/Tragen/README.txt

 2) Command Line Interface

 I. GUI enabled.

+    Please use python3 ./tragen_gui.py

 II.
 Command Line Interface.

-    Please type python3 ./tragen_cli.py -h to learn all the options.
+    Please use python3 ./tragen_cli.py -h to learn all the options.

 B. TRAFFIC_MODELER code can be found in traffic_modeler.py.
 The traffic modeler is available only in the command line mode.